MayurT96/MayurT96/README.md

 ### 👨‍💻 About Me

-- 🎓 BE in Computer Engineering (KBC NMU, Jalgaon)
+- 🎓 BE in Computer Engineering
 - 🔭 Currently working on *Web Development Projects*
 - 💡 Learning *Data Structures and Algorithms in C++*
-- 🚀 Dream: To become a Software Engineer in a top IT company in Dubai
+- 🚀 Dream: To become a Software Engineer in a top IT company in ae
 - 🎯 Goal: Master Full Stack Development
-- 🧘 Fun fact: I code better with lo-fi music & chai ☕
+-

 ---